-This course is a survey of human prehistory-from the origin of humans up to the emergence of early civilizations.
+This course is a survey of human evolution-from the origin of humans up to the emergence of early civilizations.
 Our focus is on the introduction to early human biological and cultural variability emphasizing evolution, cultural adaptation and cultural change within different environments using the subfields of physical anthropology and archaeology.
-Attention will be given to the field of archaeology and human evolution as we focus our attention on pre-literate and pre-industrial civilizations from both the Old World and New World, including regions of Mesopotamia, Africa, China, India, Maya, Inca and Aztec, the Hopewell and Mississippian to name a few.
 This course carries SUNY General Education Social Sciences credit.